-Watch me dive into foodie fiction feast for months and emerge with a handful of favorites.
+Watch me dive into a foodie fiction feast for months and emerge with a handful of favorites.
 However I must warn you, this exercise will leave you hungry for more.
 Luckily there are plenty of novels where food serves as a metaphor for life to choose from.

 Heartburn by Nora Ephron

 This novel is simply hilarious.
 Although it is a flawed novel, I frequently find myself remembering certain scenes in it.
 Like the scene with mashed potato.
 Or the scene involving lemon meringue pie.
 I reviewed it here in the past.
 A food writer tells the heartbreaking story of her divorce…… The most funny fashion you could possible imagine.
-A foodie fiction winner.
+A foodie fiction feast winner.